Skip to main content

 Test placement

-Place test files under tests/ in your project directory.
-SQLBuild discovers all .sql files in this directory automatically.
+Place unit test files under tests/unit/ in your project directory.
+SQLBuild discovers all .sql files in this directory recursively.

 Running tests